adityapalnitkar/adityapalnitkar.github.io/_posts/2016-11-20-Week-Thirteen.md

 ## What's in the way? ##

 Thanksgiving break!
-I’m traveling to Virginia to visit some relatives and I am looking forward to a much needed break.
+I’m traveling to Virginia to visit relatives and I am looking forward to a much needed break.
 It’s going to be hard to stay productive, but I will have to since I have two projects, and OOP, Applied Stats and Algo exams the week after.
 Add to that two more finals during finals week and that means I have a lot to do in the next three weeks.
 I am hoping I can use the down time well and review all the material for all my classes.
 This “home stretch” is especially important since there is a such a large portion of all my grades yet to be determined.

 ## What will I do next week? ##